Michael P. Dickey

 (Click Here to Email Me Now)

-Mike is a partner in the firm’s litigation section.
+Mike is a shareholder in the firm’s litigation section.
 Mike graduated magna cum laude from the University of Georgia School of Law in 1997.
 While at Georgia, Mike was a member of the Editorial Board of the Georgia Law Review and was inducted as a member of the Order of Coif.